joshuachoi0508/lana-vs-jesus/README.md

 ## Visuals
 ### Word Cloud
 Text analysis section of the project has two word clouds.
-Each word's text-size is based on the frequency of the word used in a certain writing (in this case Lana's songs and the Bible) and the color of the song is based on the polarity of the word (green for positive/neutral and red for negative).
+Each word's text-size is based on the frequency of the word used in a certain writing (in this case Lana's songs and the Bible) and the color of the word is based on the polarity of the word (green for positive/neutral and red for negative).
+Whenever the page is refreshed, the clouds appear with cool animation.
 It was made using d3.layout.cloud created by Jason Davies.

 ![WordCloudGif](https://github.com/joshuachoi0508/Lana-vs-Jesus/blob/master/readMe/text_analysis.gif)